Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 13.33.23 UTC
+- WIB: Rabu, 6 November 2024 14.22.57 UTC
-- WITA: Rabu, 6 November 2024 14.33.23 UTC
+- WITA: Rabu, 6 November 2024 15.22.57 UTC
-- WIT: Rabu, 6 November 2024 15.33.23 UTC
+- WIT: Rabu, 6 November 2024 16.22.57 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success